pasqal-io/qadence/docs/tutorials/qml/ml_tools.md

 Qadence allows to track runs and log hyperparameters, models and plots with [tensorboard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html) and [mlflow](https://mlflow.org/).
 In the following, we demonstrate the integration with mlflow.

 ### mlflow configuration
 We have control over our tracking configuration by setting environment variables.
-First, let's look at the trakcing URI.
+First, let's look at the tracking URI.
 For the purpose of this demo we will be working with a local database, in a similar fashion as described [here](https://mlflow.org/docs/latest/tracking/tutorials/local-database.html),
 ```bash
 export MLFLOW_TRACKING_URI=sqlite:///mlruns.db
 ```